Cricket in Canada

-Cricket is a minor sport in Canada which is unusual among the former Dominions of the British Empire in not having adopted cricket as a major sport—in contrast with Australia, New Zealand, India, Pakistan, Sri Lanka, British West Indies and South Africa.
+Cricket is a growing sport in Canada.
+Canada is unusual among the former Dominions of the British Empire.
+In contrast to Australia, New Zealand, India, Pakistan, Sri Lanka, South Africa and the British West Indies where the sport is still strong.

 History

-The earliest reports of cricket in Canada date from 1785 where games seem to have taken place in Montreal.
-The first reference to cricket being played on an organized basis is in 1834 when a club was founded in Toronto and there are reports of matches being played in Hamilton and Guelph.
+The earliest reports of cricket in Canada date from 1785, when games seem to have taken place in Montreal.
+The first reference to cricket being played on an organized basis is in 1834, when a club was founded in Toronto and there are reports of matches being played in Hamilton and Guelph.

 In 1840, there was a game between the Toronto and New York clubs.
 Similar strength teams played each other in 1844 in what has been called the first-ever cricket international.
-In 1867, Canadian prime minister John A. MacDonald and his cabinet declared cricket to be Canada’s first official sport.
+In 1867, Canadian prime minister John A. Macdonald and his cabinet declared cricket to be Canada’s first official sport.
+However, by 1891, academic Goldwin Smith described cricket as facing "great difficulties" due to its lengthy duration and unique turf requirements relative to baseball.

 Cricket Canada is the governing body of the sport of cricket in Canada.
 It was established in 1892 and has its current headquarters in Toronto, Ontario.
 The British Columbia Mainland Cricket League was founded in 1914, and is now the second-largest cricket league in North America.
 Cricket Canada is Canada's representative at the International Cricket Council and has been an associate member of that body since 1968.
 It is included in the ICC Americas region.
 Prior to November 2007, the organization was known as the Canadian Cricket Association.

 The most famous Canadian cricketer is John Davison, who was born in Canada and participated in the Cricket World Cup in both 2003 and 2007.
-At the 2003 World Cup, Davison hit the fastest century in tournament history against the West Indies in what was ultimately a losing cause.
-In that World Cup he also smashed a half-century at a strike rate of almost 200 against New Zealand.
-One year later, in the ICC Intercontinental Cup against the USA, he proved the difference between the two sides, taking 17 wickets for 137 runs as well as scoring 84 runs of his own.
+At the 2003 World Cup, Davison hit the fastest century in tournament history against the West Indies even though Canada lost the ODI.
+In that World Cup he also scored a half-century at a strike rate of almost 200 against New Zealand.
+In the ICC Intercontinental Cup against the USA in 2004, he took 17 wickets for 137 and scored 84 runs.
 In the 2007 Cricket World Cup in the West Indies, Davison scored the second-fastest half-century against New Zealand.
 Canada has participated in the 1979, 2003, 2007 and 2011 Cricket World Cups.